Akai Kutsu: Arguments against the established theory

 On August 21, 2009, the statue Kimi-chan was erected in Hakodate, Hokkaido, based on the established theory.
-However, a newspaper article discussing the statue's installation highlighted the existence of multiple interpretations of Akai Kutsu.
-Mainichi Shimbun reported that "There are indications that it was written about the setbacks of the Utopian Socialist movement that was based around Shūsui Kōtoku who had led the development of peasant farming, and relatives of Noguchi assert that 'there was no real-life model (for the girl in the song).'"
+However, a newspaper article in the Mainichi Shimbun discussing the statue's installation indicated the existence of multiple interpretations of the poem, one being that it was written about "the setbacks of the Utopian Socialist movement that was based around Shūsui Kōtoku who had led the development of peasant farming" and remarked how "relatives of Noguchi assert that 'there was no real-life model (for the girl in the song).'"

-Currently, the debate regarding the potential influence of the Noguchi family's relationship with the Suzukis, who were involved in the peasant farming movement, on Ujō's poems (including Akai Kutsu), has reached an impasse with no significant progress.

-Furthermore, there is a divergence of opinions among Ujō's relatives regarding whether his nursery rhymes are inspired by specific individuals.
 Ujō's granddaughter, Fujiko, representing the Ujō Noguchi Memorial Hall, asserted in a speech that Shabondama reflects his grief over the untimely passing of his daughter.
 However, there is a discrepancy between Nobuya and Fujiko regarding their stance on the official theory; while Nobuya consistently opposes it, Fujiko delivered a commemorative speech during the unveiling of the Kimi-chan statue.

 However, Nobuya also posits that Mokichi Noguchi (Ujō's younger cousin), a staunch adherent of Sen Katayama's socialist ideology, exerted significant influence on Ujō's early poems, particularly those that were not nursery rhymes.

 In her recent work A Poet of Nostalgia and a Childlike Heart: The Ujō Noguchi Story, Fujiko Noguchi writes that it's plausible to interpret the fourth stanza in Akai Kutsu as referring to Mokichi (who emigrated to America from Yokohama in 1905 and died in Los Angeles in 1954).
 Regarding the established theory, she suggests that while there is no direct evidence, it's reasonable to assume that some personal experience of Ujō's served as inspiration for Akai Kutsu.
 Fujiko does not address Ai's theory in the book.